mkhotamirais/job-hst-fe/README.md

 # How to run this project
-This project was created to fulfill the as signment from Company Summit HABIB for smart technology.
+This project was created to fulfill the assignment from Company HABIB for smart technology as Web Developer.

 ## Prerequisite
 Make sure you have the following installed on your machine: